markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

     ```
     As a result, a list of available clusters will show up.
     Each cluster can be used as a root of the new command
-    corresonding to ZCL data model interaction, for instance:
+    corresponding to ZCL data model interaction, for instance:

     ```
     ./BUILD_PATH/chip-tool pairing